yoosuho/portfolYOU/pages/about.md

 Across domains like UAM, robotics, and aerial energy systems, I aim to contribute by bringing **full-stack system prototyping and test-driven validation** into academic research.

-Long-term, I hope to become a **system-level engineer and researcher** who can guide experimental aerial systems from concept through certification.
+Long-term, I hope to become a system-level engineer and researcher who can guide experimental aerial systems — from concept, through embedded AI development and real-world testing, to full certification.

 ---